angelmaldonado06/AI-YouTube-Assistant/README.md

 - LangChain for prompt orchestration and chaining
 - LangGraph for the question-answering workflow, memory, and critique loop
 - FAISS for vector search
-- Ollama for local model serving
-- Llama 3.1 for generation
+- OpenAI's gpt-4o-mini for generation and evaluation
 - Hugging Face embeddings for semantic retrieval
-- Gradio for the user interface
+- FastAPI backend with a plain HTML/CSS/JS frontend
 - RAGAS for evaluation

 ## Installation